Ali Sastroamidjojo: Prime ministership

-PNI Chairman
+PNI chairman

-The Indonesian National Party (PNI), of which Ali was a part of, had failed to confront Indonesia's political problems in a coherent way.
+The Indonesian National Party (PNI), of which Ali was a part, had failed to confront Indonesia's political problems coherently.
 During the years of Suwiryo's leadership, chaos pervaded the party's provincial organization.
-This resulted in a growing challenge from the young and left wing camp, which eventually formed Partindo, a new left wing party.
+This resulted in a growing challenge from the young and left-wing camp, which eventually formed Partindo, a new left-wing party.
 Though the party didn't gain mass support, it reflected the wide criticisms against the PNI under Suwiryo's leadership.
 In the 9th PNI Congress, held in Surakarta, Central Java, in July 1960, Ali was chosen to head the party, replacing the ineffective Suwiryo.
-As head of the PNI, Ali was described as "a consummate politician imbued with a healthy sense of self-preservation", but often disappointed his supporters from the young and left wing camp by often positioning himself in the middle.
+As head of the PNI, Ali was described as "a consummate politician imbued with a healthy sense of self-preservation", but often disappointed his supporters from the young and left-wing camp by often positioning himself in the middle.

 Under his leadership, the PNI carried out organizational reforms to restore the authority of the central leadership, with increased coordination of party activities with mass organizations.
-These reforms resulted in the increasing of membership of the party, with only 198,554 names being registered in April 1961, and rising dramatically to 1,858,119 names by the time of the 10th Party Congress.
-A new rule was later issued in 1961, which regulated party-organizational relations, and specifies that the party is the “vanguard organization” in the Marhaen movement, and the party leadership serves as the “guide” of the mass organizations affiliated with it.
+These reforms resulted in the increasing membership of the party, with only 198,554 names being registered in April 1961, and rising dramatically to 1,858,119 names by the time of the 10th Party Congress.
+A new rule was later issued in 1961, which regulated party-organizational relations, and specifies that the party is the "vanguard organization" in the Marhaen movement, and the party leadership serves as the "guide" of the mass organizations affiliated with it.
 After the 10th PNI Congress in Purwokerto, Ali Sastroamidjojo was re-elected as general chairman, with a new figure known as Surachman, a young figure who was previously active in the Peasants and farmers wing of the party, was elected general secretary.
 Ali also moved the party further to the left.